French battleship Condorcet: Postwar career

 In April 1941, the ship was towed to sea to evaluate the propellant used by the battleship during the Battle of Dakar on 24 September 1940.
 One 38 cm gun had an explosion in the breech and the propellant for the shell was thought to be the cause.
-A number of shots were successfully fired from Condorcets aft turret by remote control that exonerated the propellant.
+A number of shots were successfully fired from Condorcet's aft turret by remote control that exonerated the propellant.
 The following July, the ship was modified to house the signal, radio and electrician's schools.
 Berthing areas were installed in the bases of four funnels, which had been removed previously, and the latest radio equipment was installed for the students to train on.
 On 10 September 1941, Condorcet was accidentally rammed by the submarine as she was leaving drydock.
 The impact punctured the ship's hull and flooded one compartment which required Condorcet to be drydocked for repairs.
 The ship was captured intact by the Germans when they occupied Vichy France on 27 November 1942.
 Unlike the bulk of the French Fleet in Toulon, Condorcet was not scuttled because she had trainees aboard.
 Used by the Germans as a barracks ship, she was badly damaged by Allied aircraft in August 1944 and scuttled that same month by the Germans.

 Some of her 240 mm guns were used by the Germans in a coastal battery on the north bank of the Gironde estuary on the Bay of Biscay in 1944.

 The ship was salvaged in September 1945 and listed for sale on 14 December.
-Condorcets breaking up was completed about 1949.
+Condorcet's breaking up was completed about 1949.